coding-by-feng/kiwi-ui/README.md

 Kason Tools is an integrated language learning and media-assisted study workstation.
 It combines rapid vocabulary lookup, contextual video (YouTube) learning, grammar/audio immersion, spaced review (starred items), background focus music, and AI-assisted exploration into a single, tab‑driven interface deployable on the web or as a desktop app via Electron.

+> For full website setup and deployment instructions, see docs/WEBSITE_GUIDE.md.

 The goal is to reduce friction between looking up a word, seeing it used in authentic media, saving it for review, and generating AI clarifications (examples, paraphrases, grammar hints) without juggling multiple sites.
 Local grammar audio/text assets enable low‑latency offline-ish practice; Electron packaging adds a distraction‑reduced, native‑feeling environment.

 Primary users: